Topological Full Groups of Ample Groupoids with Applications to Graph Algebras: The topological full group

 For descriptions of the topological full group in certain classes of examples, see Proposition~\ref{prop:bis}, Remark~\ref{AFfullgroups} and Remark~\ref{LCCMfullgroups}.
-See also \cite{Mat2} for a survey of about topological full groups of étale groupoids with compact unit space.
+See also~\cite{Mat2} for a survey of about topological full groups of étale groupoids with compact unit space.

 By virtue of the groupoid being effective, the support of a homeomorphism in the topological full group is in fact open as well.
 Matui's proof of this fact for compact unit spaces carries over verbatim to our setting.